pingcap/docs-dm/en/monitor-a-dm-cluster.md

 ---
 title: Data Migration Monitoring Metrics
-summary: Learn about the monitoring metrics when you use Data Migration to replicate data.
+summary: Learn about the monitoring metrics when you use Data Migration to migrate data.
 aliases: ['/docs/tidb-data-migration/dev/monitor-a-dm-cluster/']
 ---